Telephone (203) 285-2030

 Federal Pell Grant Program

-The Federal Pell Grant Program provides awards up to $6,095 and is a need-based grant for low-income undergraduates.
+The Federal Pell Grant Program provides awards up to $6,495 and is a need-based grant for low-income undergraduate students.
 Post-baccalaureate students may qualify if applicable.
-Grant amounts are dependent on: the student’s expected family contribution (EFC) (see below); the cost of attendance (as determined by the institution); the student’s enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.
+Grant amounts are dependent on: the student’s Expected Family Contribution (EFC) (see below); the cost of attendance (as determined by the institution); the student’s enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.
 Students may not receive Federal Pell Grant for two or more schools during the same semester/academic year.

 The FSEOG Program provides need-based grants up to $4,000.
 Financial Aid administrators at participating institutions have substantial flexibility in determining the amount of FSEOG awards to provide students who are enrolled or accepted for enrollment.
 Priority is given to those students with “exceptional need” (those with the lowest EFCs at the institution) and those who are also Federal Pell Grant recipients.